 Additionally, when you connect to Traffic, Directions and Information (if equipped, U.S. only), the service uses GPS technology and advanced vehicle sensors to collect the vehicle's current location, travel direction, and speed ("vehicle travel information"), only to help provide you with the directions, traffic reports, or business searches that you request.
 If you do not want Ford or its vendors to receive this information, do not activate the service.
-Ford Motor Company and the vendors it uses to provide you with this information do not store your vehicle travel information.
 For more information, see Traffic, Directions and Information, Terms and Conditions.
 See your SYNC® chapter for more information.